canton7/RestEase/README.md

 Controlling Serialization and Deserialization
 ---------------------------------------------

-By default, RestEase will use [Json.NET](http://www.newtonsoft.com/json) to deserialize responses, and serialize request bodies.
+By default, RestEase will use [Json.NET](http://www.newtonsoft.com/json) to deserialize responses, and serialize request bodies and query parameters.
-However, you can change this, either by specifying custom `JsonSerializerSettings`, or by providing your own Deserializer and Serializer.
+However, you can change this, either by specifying custom `JsonSerializerSettings`, or by providing your own serializers / deserializers

 ### Custom `JsonSerializerSettings`